akalnay/Determination/ReadMe.md

 }

-// Testable version of a method to determine if the current date-time falls within a range. public bool IsItTeaTime1(ICurrentDateTimeProvider currentDateTimeProvider, DateTime startDateTime, DateTime endDateTime) {
+// Testable version of a method to determine if the current date-time falls within a range.
+// The current date is provided by an interface parameter.
+An implementation of the interface
+// could retrieve the date from the operating systemn whereas an alternate implementation could
+// instead use a user-provided value. public bool IsItTeaTime1(ICurrentDateTimeProvider currentDateTimeProvider, DateTime startDateTime, DateTime endDateTime) {
     DateTime now = currentDateTimeProvider.Value;
     return now >= startDateTime && now <= endDateTime;
 }

-// This version of the method to determine if it is tea-time has a subtle bug:  the current
+// This testable version of the method to determine if it is tea-time has a subtle bug:
-// date time value is retrieved twice, once for each comparison.
-It is possible that the
+// the current date time value is retrieved twice, once for each comparison.
+It is possible
-// first time the current date time is retrieved the value falls within the required range,
+// that the first time the current date time is retrieved the value falls within the required
-// whereas the second time it is retrieved it falls outside of the range. public bool IsItTeaTime2(ICurrentDateTimeProvider currentDateTimeProvider, DateTime startDateTime, DateTime endDateTime) {
+// range, and when it is retrieved a second time it falls outside of the required range. public bool IsItTeaTime2(ICurrentDateTimeProvider currentDateTimeProvider, DateTime startDateTime, DateTime endDateTime) {
     return currentDateTimeProvider.Value >= startDateTime && currentDateTimeProvider.Value <= endDateTime;